CantGetRight82/rgw/README.md

 $ rgw [search] [replace]
 ```

-It will show the rg output of what would be replaced.
+It will show the ripgrep of what would be replaced.

 You can then choose to apply all changes, cancel or interactively apply per change.